bplmaps/cartinal/resources/guides/get-started-qgis.md

 ![Toolbars](./media/1-toolbars.jpg)

-Towards the top of the he QGIS interface is a customisable area where various **Toolbars** are found.
+Towards the top of the QGIS interface is a customisable area where various **Toolbars** are found.
 A wide variety of tools can be found here, including the most universally used tools, the **Navigation Tools**.

 The **Pan Tool** ![Pan Tool](./media/1-pan-tool.jpg) allows you to pan across your map document.

 The **Zoom Tools** ![Zoom Tool](./media/1-zoom-tools.jpg) will allow you to zoom in and out of your map.
 You can also zoom by using the scroll wheel on your mouse.

 ::: tip Understanding Your Mouse
-The way your mouse and trackpad actions correspond to QGIS functionalities will change depending on the tool selected.
+The way your mouse and trackpad actions correspond to QGIS functionalities will change depending on the tool you have selected.
 This may seem a little obvious, but being aware of this can prevent confusion.
 For example, if you are using the **Zoom Tools**, clicking the document will zoom the interface in and out.
 If you are using **Measure Line Tool**<img src="./media/1-measure-tool.jpg" width="25" height="25" />, however, each click will create connected vertices that QGIS will measure.
 :::